 The MATLAB® search path, is a subset of all the folders in the file system.
 MATLAB uses the search path to locate files used with MathWorks® products efficiently.

 The order of folders on the search path is important.
 When files with the same name appear in multiple folders on the search path, MATLAB uses the one found in the folder nearest to the top of the search path.

 By default, the search path includes

-Folders provided with MATLAB and other MathWorks products
+The folders provided with MATLAB and other MathWorks products, which are under

 Class, package, and

 be specified explicitly as part of the search path.

 You can explicitly add folders to the search path for the files you run.
 For more information about adding files to the search path, see Change Folders on the Search Path.

 userpath folder is first on the search path.
 By

 default, MATLAB adds the